DNA-chip Development Center for Infectious Diseases

 Research Projects

 Facility Management: The establishment of infectious diseases is driven by the gene expression of pathogenic organisms within the infected host cells.
-To understand parasite pathogenesis and pathophysiology, and to develop new methods to prevent and treat infectious diseases, it is necessary to identify the pathogenic genes that are expressed in the infected host cells and to determine how they induce disease at the genetic level.
-This requires the analysis of the transcriptional patterns of both the genes of the pathogenic organism and the responsive genes of the host genome.
+To understand parasite pathogenesis and pathophysiology and to develop new methods to prevent and treat infectious diseases, it is necessary to identify the pathogenic genes that are expressed in the infected host cells and to determine how they induce disease at the genetic level.
+This process requires an analysis of the transcriptional patterns of both the genes of the pathogenic organism and the responsive genes of the host genome.

 The DNA-chip Development Center for Infectious Diseases is a unique facility that was established in 2004 to analyze the transcriptional dynamics and variations involved in infectious diseases.
 Two research approaches are employed in this facility: